“Aargh… I’m up a pound!”

-One way to free yourself and your body from negativity and self-criticism is to disregard what you weigh and focus on caring for your body.
-This may sound counter-intuitive when your goal is to lose weight.
+A powerful way to free yourself and your body from negativity and self-criticism is to disregard what you weigh and focus on caring for your body.
+This may sound counter-intuitive if your goal is to lose weight.
 But the thing is, you and your body are a team.
 As long as you link your weight to how you feel about your body you’re not being your body’s loyal friend.
 You can’t feel strong and powerful together when your relationship is dependent on anything other than love and respect.

 How much you weigh is irrelevant.
 Just love all of it.

 Think of the little child inside of you that experienced so much pain growing up.
-Giving your body love, support and acceptance also gives her love, support and acceptance.
+Giving your body love, support, and acceptance also gives her love, support and acceptance.
 And when she feels loved, you feel loved.